dgouju/DEVWKS-2612/README.md

 9. **Run it** and look at your proctor's screen!
 Who will be first?

-## Combine external data with Tetration Datalake
+## Step 4: Combine external data with Tetration Datalake
 Let's assume you have a compliance system that is able to send messages around systems that are identified as not compliant.
 Tetration can get this information, store it and combine it with its data.
 Your proctor sent a list of non-compliant IPs.
 Your mission will be to list IPs that have been accessed by these non-compliant systems.